component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 Let's start with the simplest layout primitive — a `Box`.
 Box is a rectangular area that can contain other children.

-### The task

-1. Build the `Box` component that can control its padding, margin, width, and background color via styled-system.

 ### Result

 Update some props in the example below to see how the `Box` reacts to the change.